WE HAVE RE-NAMED OUR SITE TO APYNEWS.COM.AU TO ALLOW US TO COVER THE WHOLE OF THE APY LANDS.

 For further information or to learn how you can help please contact: www.purplehouse.org.au

 “Can you imagine not being able to read a newspaper, a road sign or directions on a bottle of medication?
 Sadly, this is a reality faced by many Aboriginal and Torres Strait Islanders living in remote communities today.”
-Karen Williams, Executive Director, ILF
+Karen Williams, OAM, Executive Director, ILF

 The Indigenous Literacy Foundation (ILF) is a national, not-for-profit charity focused on improving literacy levels in remote Aboriginal and Torres Strait Islander communities.